fkiliver/Cerberus/README.md

 ---

-**Cerberus: A Comprehensive Framework for Evaluating the Robustness of Intrusion Detection Systems.**
+**Cerberus: A comprehensive, reproducible, and scalable framework for stress-testing IDS robustness.**